Galene is a videoconferencing server that is easy to deploy and requires moderate server resources. It is described at https://galene.org.

 : if true, then cross-origin access to

 the server is allowed.
-This is safe if the server is on the public
+This makes the server vulnerable to cross-origin

 proxyURL